 There are quite a few public universities in Georgia.
 While many are around the Atlanta area, others are scattered across the state.
 Here are three:

 Armstrong Atlantic State University in Savannah.

 Not every graduating high school senior intends on enrolling at a Georgia college, many seniors want to attend college far away from home, either because the grass is always greener at a far away college, there is a particular college that the student is interested in or just because they want the independence of living away at college.

 It's hard to go wrong with any of these options.

-You can also look at our pages about private universities and two-year schools.
+You can also look at other private universities and two-year schools.

 Impossible to go to school because you think you don't have the time?

 When you have a busy daily life, probably you feel you do not have the free time to work on getting a college degree.

 Many universities present almost all their classes during the day, and at a traditional campus classroom that isn't very easy to get to.

 When you have a full-time job or personal duties that demand your focus during the weekdays, then you may find it impossible to enroll at college.